-In the run-up to your interview, it is vital that you do some practice.
-Although you might feel that having a strong knowledge base is important, and it is, it is perhaps even more important to develop the skills to remain calm and confident even if a panel takes you outside your comfort zone.
-Ideally, your practice for your interview should include developing these techniques.
-A good way to do this is to ask a friend or some family to ask you questions until you feel you have nothing sensible left to say.
+Another skill you can try and practice is remaining calm and confident even if a panel takes you outside your comfort zone.
+One way you can practice this is by asking a friend or family member to ask you questions until you feel you have nothing sensible left to say.
 When you reach that stage, keep attempting to answer the question.

-Specific Features of the Interview
+Stations of the Interview

 - Why do you want to do medicine?